 5 Things You Need to Know Before Moving to Poland

-It is very common among Polish people to speak English.
-Even though there are other countries that are more famous for speaking English there is still a fair chance that your local bank clerk or the grocery store attendant will understand English.
+It is widespread among Polish people to speak English.
+Even though other countries are more famous for speaking English, there is still a fair chance that your local bank clerk or the grocery store attendant will understand English.
 Refrain from using slang words and note that younger people tend to speak English more than older people.
-With that in mind, don’t neglect learning polish and mastering basic terms.
+With that in mind, don’t neglect to learn polish and mastering basic terms.

 It might take you some time to get used to the direct honesty of polish people.
-In the polish culture integrity is highly valued and though their demeanor is highly polite it is very direct, which can sometime cause discomfort.
-Make sure to be straight forward and honest about things.
+In the polish culture, integrity is highly valued, and though their demeanor is highly polite, it is straightforward, which can sometimes cause discomfort.
+Make sure to be straightforward and honest about things.

-The most important thing to remember, however, is hiring the help of a professional and experienced moving company to Poland to make sure everything goes smoothly and nothing gets overlooked.
-Please feel free to contact us with any question.
+However, the most important thing to remember is hiring the help of a professional and experienced moving company to Poland to make sure everything goes smoothly, and nothing gets overlooked.
+Please feel free to contact us with any questions.